 The workshop focused on two topics — ’Veterinary Interventions in Managing Rescued Wild Animals and Field Demonstration of Health Examinations and Monitoring Techniques in Bears’ and ‘Concept of Animal Welfare with Special Reference to Elephant Management and Positive Reinforcement Training for Enhanced Welfare in Captivity’.

-The officers also visited India’s first and only Elephant Hospital which was established by Wildlife SOS & the Uttar Pradesh Forest Department in 2018.
-After a tour of the hospital campus, Dr. Ilayaraja talked about the various challenges regarding elephant care management, treating elephants, with special focus on their foot care and as well as on abscesses.
+The officers also visited the Treatment Unit which was established by Wildlife SOS & the Uttar Pradesh Forest Department in 2018.
+After a tour of the facility, Dr. Ilayaraja talked about the various challenges regarding elephant care management, treating elephants, with special focus on their foot care and as well as on abscesses.
 The officers also got a chance to look at the various modern techniques and advanced medical equipment and facilities which help in seamless treatment of the rescued elephants.

 The workshop concluded with a demonstration of scientific and humane elephant management techniques such as target training using positive reinforcements at the Elephant Care & Conservation Centre in Mathura.
 Target training is used by our veterinarians to perform various procedures such as providing laser therapy and drawing blood samples from the elephants.
 This makes the treatment safer and easier without putting the elephants through any discomfort.